w3c/compute-pressure/high-level-states.md

 A better metric than utilization could be CPI (clock ticks per instruction, retained) that reports the amount of clock ticks it takes on average to execute an instruction.
 If the processor is waiting on memory I/O, CPI is rising sharply.
 If CPI is around or below 1, the system is usually doing well.
 This is also architecture dependent as some complex instructions take up multiple instructions.
 A competent implementation will take this into consideration.

-What buckets are useful for users
+Design considerations
 ---
-In order to enable web applications to react to changes in compute pressure with minimal degration in quality or service, or user experience, it is important to be notified while you can still adjust your workloads, and not when the system is already being throttled.
+In order to enable web applications to react to changes in compute pressure with minimal degration in quality or service, or user experience, it is important to be notified while you can still adjust your workloads (temporal relevance), and not when the system is already being throttled.
+It is equally important to not notify too often for both privacy (data minimization) and developer ergonomics (conceptual weight minimization) reasons.

-We suggest the following buckets:
+In order to expose the minimum data necessary at the highest level of abstraction that satisfy the use cases, we suggest the following buckets:

 ⚪ **Nominal**: Work is minimal and the system is running on lower clock speed to preserve power.